 Golden Hills of Burma

-Day 1: Rendezvous at the group hotel in Yangon in the early morning.
+Day 1: Rendezvous at the group hotel in Yangon in the afternoon.
 A single airport transfer will be provided.
-After a couple of hours rest, KE group package services begin with lunch at the hotel, where the local guide will brief the group about the week ahead.
-After lunch, there will be a guided afternoon sightseeing tour to include a visit to the incredible Schwedagon Pagoda.
+KE group package services begin with dinner at the hotel, where the local guide will brief the group about the week ahead.
+There will be an early evening visit to the incredible Schwedagon Pagoda.
 Overnight in Yangon.

 Day 2: We have a morning transfer to the airport to catch the short flight to Bagan and spend the rest of the day sightseeing amongst the innumerable temples and pagodas.
 Our visit will include the gilded Schwezigon Pagoda and the Ananda Temple, with its 4 huge standing Buddha images.
 After checking out the best sunset views we'll return to our hotel for dinner.